serpapi/awesome-seo-tools/README.md

 - Moz Link Explorer - Analyzes backlinks, anchor text, and more.

 ## Technical SEO
+Ensure your website's foundation is solid for search engines and user experience.

 - Screaming Frog - SEO spider tool to crawl websites and find SEO issues.